-The Subrecipient shall upload all WIOA program participant documentation and accurately record participant demographics, services provided, and outcomes of services into the Washington State MIS, Efforts to Outcomes (ETO), or its successor.
+The Subrecipient shall enter all necessary data for federal reporting and performance accountability measures into the State's Management Information System (MIS), currently Efforts to Outcomes Case Management System or its successor.
+The Subrecipient shall upload all WIOA program participant documentation and accurately record participant demographics, services provided, and outcomes of services.
 Services entered in the MIS must be recorded in a timely manner and align with the services defined in the WorkSource Service Catalog.
 The Subrecipient shall use case notes to support the demographics, services, and outcomes recorded in MIS.